Anti-Polish sentiment: United Kingdom

 Since the EU enlargement in 2004, where ten new countries joined in the single-largest expansion to date (Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia), the UK has experienced mass immigration from Poland (see Poles in the United Kingdom).
 It is estimated that the Polish British community has doubled in size since 2004; with Poland now having overtaken India as the largest foreign-born country of origin in 2015 (831,000 Poles to 795,000 Indian-born persons).
 Anti-Polish sentiment in the UK is often related to the issue of immigration.
 There have been some instances of anti-Polish sentiment and hostility towards Polish immigrants.
 The far-right British National Party argued for immigration from (Central and) Eastern Europe to be stopped and for Poles to be deported.

 In 2007, Polish people living in London reported 42 ethnically motivated attacks against them, compared with 28 in 2004.
-The Conservative MP Daniel Kawczynski, of Polish origin himself, said that the increase in violence towards Poles is in part "a result of the media coverage by the BBC" whose reporters "won't dare refer to controversial immigration from other countries."
+The Conservative MP Daniel Kawczynski, of Polish origin himself, said in 2008 that the increase in violence towards Poles was in part "a result of the media coverage by the BBC" whose reporters "won't dare refer to controversial immigration from other countries."
 Kawczynski voiced his criticism of the BBC in the House of Commons for "using the Polish community as a cat's paw to try to tackle the thorny issue of mass, unchecked immigration" only because against Poles "it's politically correct to do so."

 In 2009, the Federation of Poles in Great Britain and the Polish Embassy in London with Barbara Tuge-Erecinska raised a number of formal complaints – including with the Press Complaints Commission – about news articles in the Daily Mail, which the Federation claimed "displayed anti-Polish sentiment".
 The newspaper denied this was its intention, and the PCC brokered a settlement between the parties.